 The idea behind green schools is nothing new.
-I think most of us hanging out at a blog called Growing a Green Family for example, are likely way into the idea of greener schools.
 That said, while a select few advocacy groups are pushing for more green schools along with eco-friendly curriculum plans, the fact remains that very few schools are on board the green train.

 What exactly is a greener school?

 Plenty of folks can define greener schools.
-The U.S. Green Building Council (USGBC) says that a green school is a “School building or facility that creates a healthy environment conducive to learning while saving energy, resources and money.
+Center for Green Schools says that a green school is a “School building or facility that creates a healthy environment conducive to learning while saving energy, resources and money.
 Green schools are built and/or operate with the goals of sustainability in mind.”
 That’s nice, but it really only covers the more physical aspects of green.

 I like how Green Schools Initiative lays it out.
 They note that a true green school is the combined sum of four very distinct parts.
 Green Schools Initiative has a “Four Pillar” framework that integrates “Efforts to reduce schools’ ecological footprints, make school environments healthier, and get the whole community thinking about solutions to the problems we face.”
 The Green Schools Initiative also pushes the Precautionary Principle: “Better Safe than Sorry.”